APSIMInitiative/ApsimX/Docs/content/Contribute/HowToContribute.md

 	![Create pull request](/images/create_pull_request.png)

 	- You can reference issue numbers here.
 Each pull request must contain a issue number.
+		- For example, if this pull request resolves an issue, type:

+				resolves #1234

+		- However, if this pull request involves an issue but does not resolve the issue, type:

+				working on #1234

-	- It is also good to add some extra comments in the top box that explains what is in the pull request e.g. New cotton validation data from site xyz.
+	- It is also good to add some extra comments in the top box that explain what is in the pull request e.g. New cotton validation data from site xyz.

 	- Once done, click the ‘Create Pull Request’ button at the bottom of the browser window.